-In this scripture, the greatest teachings one can ever have is a “father’s instruction and a “mother’s teaching.”
+In this scripture, the greatest teachings one can ever have are a “father’s instruction and a “mother’s teaching.”
 These are a beautiful “garland for your head and pendants for your neck.”
 They’re to be cherished and celebrated.

 3. “Children’s children are a crown to the aged” (Proverbs 17:6)